Kong/kong-plugin-grpc-gateway/README.md

+# :warning: **NOTE**: this plugin has been moved into https://github.com/Kong/kong.
+Please open issues and PRs in that repository.

 # Kong gRPC-gateway plugin

 A [Kong] plugin to allow access to a gRPC service via HTTP REST requests and translate requests and